0xPolygonMiden/miden-base/docs/architecture/notes.md

 ### Note discovery

 Clients often need to find specific `Note`s of interest.
 Miden allows clients to query the `Note` database using `Note` tags.
-These lightweight, 32-bit tags serve as best-effort filters, enabling quick lookups for `Note`s related to particular use cases, scripts, or account prefixes.
+These lightweight, 32-bit data fields serve as best-effort filters, enabling quick lookups for `Note`s related to particular use cases, scripts, or account prefixes.

 Using `Note` tags strikes a balance between privacy and efficiency.
 Without tags, querying a specific `Note` ID reveals a user’s interest to the operator.
 Conversely, downloading and filtering all registered `Note`s locally is highly inefficient.
 Tags allow users to adjust their level of privacy by choosing how broadly or narrowly they define their search criteria, letting them find the right balance between revealing too much information and incurring excessive computational overhead.